 For thousands of years, we have been fed the narration that the Earth is either a sphere or flat.
 Now it is time to come forward and spread the fact that the Earth is a dinosaur.

 The Dinosaur Earth model better explains the results of observations compared to either the spherical or the flat Earth model.
 And therefore, it is a better representation of the real shape of the Earth and supersedes the other models.

 Educating the general public against flat-Earth and other science-related misinformation is more effective by reaching out and using the native language of the intended audience.
-Currently, our contents are available in five languages: English, Indonesian, Portuguese, Arabic and Spanish.
+Currently, our contents are available in six languages: English, Indonesian, Portuguese, Arabic, Spanish, and Italian.

 We want to work together with people who are interested in translating our contents into more languages.

 These days, predicting eclipses is easily done using computers.
 Prediction is made by determining the position of the Sun and the Moon at a time, and calculating if an eclipse happens.
 The same procedure is then repeated numerous time, each for a different time.

 The victims of the flat-Earth dogma insist nobody can predict eclipses from the position of the Sun and the Moon.
 They believe NASA simply used the Saros cycle to predict eclipses by calculating the interval between eclipses.
 They are wrong.

 The flat-Earth model survives not because the Earth is flat, but because every time a problem is found, its proponents would quickly invent an ad-hoc hypothesis to explain the problem away.
 In turn, if they discover another problem in one of these ad-hoc hypotheses, they would be happy to invent another ad-hoc hypothesis to explain the problem away.
 And so on, and so forth.

 These ad-hoc hypotheses are there to save their core belief —that the Earth is flat— from being falsified.